Coollaitar/Clamp-Assignment/README.md

 ## Step 4 👉🏻

-1. Here the **aggregate** method is the main method of the contract that allows for multiple calls to be made in a single transaction.
+1. Add the **.aggregate** method which is the main method of the contract that allows for multiple calls to be made in a single transaction.

-2. **calls** is the array that is created in previous step, which contains the encoded function calls to retrieve the prices of multiple tokens.
+2. Pass **calls** in the aggregate method, it is the array that is created in previous step, which contains the encoded function calls to retrieve the prices of multiple tokens.

-3. **.call()** is a method which sends a read-only request to the Ethereum Network.
-The result of this is stored in **result** variable which is an array of 32 bytes encoded values representing the **token prices** returned by Multicall contract
+3. Call **.call()**, it is a method which sends a read-only request to the Ethereum Network.
+The result of this is stored in **result** variable which is an array of 32 bytes encoded values representing the **token prices** returned by Multicall contract.

 ```web3.js
  const result = await UniswapMulticall.methods